LemmyNet/lemmy-docs/src/administration/from_scratch.md

 Installing and configuring Lemmy using this guide takes about 60-90 minutes.
 You might need to make yourself a fresh cup of coffee before you start.

-While is not an officially supported installation method for Lemmy, it is not that hard.
-Maybe someone will eventually create an Ansible script for this as well.

 ## Installation

 ### Database